kafkalainen/roger-skyline-1/README.md

 	sudo ufw allow from 192.168.56.1 proto tcp to any port 50486
 - This allows access from my desktop, and denies inbound connections and allows ones out. sudo ufw allow Nginx Full
-- This allows HTTPS connections for serving the website. sudo ufw enable
+- This allows HTTP and HTTPS connections for serving the website. sudo ufw enable
 - This enables the firewall.
 - To test that rules work for the firewall, you can delete them by using sudo ufw numbered.